 Having a whole load of food won’t do you much good if you never know exactly what you have.
 And if you want to know what you have at any given time, you need to keep an inventory.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Sound overwhelming?
-I’m not gonna lie, it takes some work to do it the first time, and it takes commitment to keep it going.
+We're not gonna lie, it takes some work to do it the first time, and it takes commitment to keep it going.
 But it’s absolutely critical to your success as a shelf cooker.
-And that’s what we’re here for, right?!
-Don’t worry, I’ll walk you through doing your kitchen inventory and you’ll be a pro in no time!
+And that's what we're here for, right?!
+Don't worry, we'll walk you through how to do your kitchen inventory and you'll be a pro in no time!